Baaghi (1990 film)

-Baaghi: A Rebel for Love is a 1990 Indian Hindi-language romantic action drama film, starring Salman Khan, Nagma, Kiran Kumar and Shakti Kapoor, which was released on 21 December 1990.The movie was a blockbuster and was the seventh highest grossing film of 1990.
-It was Nagma's first role in Bollywood; as the opening credits note, she was 15 years old when the film was released.
+Baaghi: A Rebel for Love is a 1990 Indian Hindi-language romantic action drama film, starring Salman Khan, Nagma, Kiran Kumar and Shakti Kapoor, which was released on 21 December 1990.
 The DVD cover has a warning noting that the movie is "suitable only for persons of 15 years and older," presumably because the plot revolves around prostitution.
 The subtitle "A Rebel for Love" does not appear on the DVD box, nor in the Hindi titles or license at the start of the movie.

 The movie opens with a dedication, which reads: "In this year of the girl child, we dedicate our film to those women, who have been victimised by lust and greed and are subjected to social rejection and also laud those who strive to uplift them."
 The story of Baaghi: A Rebel for Love was Salman Khan's idea.

 Plot

 The story centres on Saajan, the son of a colonel in the Indian army, and Kaajal, a modest girl from a respectable family.
-The film opens with Saajan travelling in a bus, when he catches a glimpse of Kaajal on another bus, and they are both smitten.
-They do not formally meet and, since Saajan is off to start at college, he does not think he will ever see her again.
-But his new friends at college, Buddha, Tempo and Refill, one night insist on visiting a brothel in a seedier part of Bombay.
-Saajan only reluctantly agrees, but ultimately refuses to select a prostitute – until he hears a new girl being beaten by her pimp and decides to protect her.
-To his surprise, it is Kaajal (called Paro at the brothel), who has been kidnapped by a pimp after she was tricked by a job offer in Bombay.
+The film opens with Saajan travelling in a bus when he catches a glimpse of Kaajal on another bus, and they are both smitten.
+They do not formally meet, and since Saajan is off to start college, he does not think he will ever see her again.
+But his new friends at college, Buddha, Tempo, and Refill, one night insist on visiting a brothel in a seedier part of Bombay.
+Saajan only reluctantly agrees but ultimately refuses to select a prostitute – until he hears a new girl being beaten by her pimp and decides to protect her.
+To his surprise, it is Kaajal (called Paro at the brothel), who has been kidnapped by a pimp after she was tricked with a job offer in Bombay.

-Kaajal, who has only recently arrived at the brothel and is still a virgin, has adamantly refused to be a prostitute.
-This is why Jaggu, who runs the brothel, is beating her.
-When finally alone with Saajan as a paying client (although he does not do anything with her), Kaajal explains to him how she was forced to look for work after her parents' deaths: This ultimately led to her travelling to Bombay and being kidnapped by Dhanraj and forced to work in Jaggu's brothel.
+Kaajal, who has only recently arrived at the brothel and is a virgin, has adamantly refused to be a prostitute.
+This is why Jaggu, who runs the brothel, is thrashing her.
+When finally alone with Saajan as a paying client (although he does not do anything with her), Kaajal explains to him how she was forced to look for work after her parents' deaths: This ultimately led to her travelling to Bombay and being kidnapped by Dhanraj and forcibly brought to Jaggu's brothel.
 Thanks to Leelabai, the madame who helps run the brothel, Saajan is able to spend time with Kaajal, and Kaajal is somehow able to resist becoming a prostitute.
 Saajan and Kaajal fall in love, and he tries to find a way to get her out of the brothel before Kaajal gives up hope.